vincent-bruel/arduino-and-co/Projects/DustCollectorCommander-ArduinoNano-HallSensorsA3144/README.md

 ## Logical Architecture
 This schema shows the logical architecture.
 The dust collector has two crosses on it since only the blower part is used: the vortex, the bags, and the mobile cart on wheels are not used.
-In the future, the "Mobile hole board" movement will be motorized:
+The motor board for the "Mobile hole board" movement is not yet developped, but it will be based on a Arduino Nano also and a powerfull DC motor driver (Wiper motor certainly):
-1. "Mobile hole board" movement will be bound to the blast gate detector to select the main dust collection line when activated: currently I have to manually move the "mobile hole board" in front of the main line hole.
+1. "Mobile hole board" movement will be bound to the blast gate detector (via Serial Comm) to select the main dust collection line when activated: currently I have to manually move the "mobile hole board" in front of the main line hole.
-2. The manual switch, which is now used to turn the dust collector on manually for the non-main-line dust producers will be replaced by an analog potentiometer (or a rotary encoder) to select which line to align with the "mobile hole board".
+2. Nowadays a simple switch is used to turn the dust collector after manually having moved the "mobile hole board" for the non-main-line dust producers
+3. This simple switch will be replaced by an analog potentiometer (or a rotary encoder) to select which line to align with the "mobile hole board".

 ![Logical Architecture](https://github.com/vincent-bruel/arduino-and-co/blob/master/Projects/DustCollectorCommander-ArduinoNano-HallSensorsA3144/DustCollectorCommander-architecture.jpg)

+## Some use cases
+1. Use the Bandsaw:
+A. Operator will turn the 4 way selector to the Bandsaw position
+B. The Arduino motor controler (AMC-board) will Turn the dust collector off (if it was on),
+B. AMC-board will Send, via Serial Comm, an order to the Motor Board to move the "mobile hole board" in the Bandsaw line position
+C. AMC-board will Wait a few seconds for the Motor board to acomplish its task
+D. AMC-board will Turn the dust collector ON.
+E. Operator will use the Bandsaw
+F. Operator will turn the 4 way selector to the OFF position
+G. AMC-board will Turn the dust collector OFF.

+2. Use the Miter saw
+A. Whe assume that the 4 way selector is in the OFF position
+B. Operator will push the blast gate of the Miter saw (open position)
+C. AMC-board will Turn the dust collector ON
+D. Operator will use the miter saw
+E. Operator will push the blast gate of the Miter saw (closed position)
+F. AMC-board will Turn the dust collector OFF.

 ## Electrical diagram for the Arduino Dust controler
 In this diagram, only one Hall Sensor and only one manual switch are drawn to stay clear.